 Liuwa Plain in western Zambia has one of the oldest conservation histories in Africa, dating back to the late 19th century when the King of Barotseland appointed his people as the custodians of the reserve.

-While the park’s tourism appeal is strong, more infrastructure is needed to ensure that local communities benefit directly from this industry.
-In addition, providing sustainable solutions to communities living in volatile climate conditions with diminishing resources is a high priority of ours.
-And in 2020, we hope to include a portion of the Upper West Zambezi Game Management Area (GMA) under park management to increase our footprint in the region.
+While the park’s tourism appeal continues to grow, more infrastructure is needed to ensure that local communities can benefit directly from this industry.
+In addition, providing sustainable solutions to communities living in volatile climatic conditions with diminishing resources is a high priority, along with the mitigation of human-wildlife conflict.
+To help Liuwa attain these and other goals, donate to African Parks today.

-In 2003, African Parks entered into a partnership with the Department of National Parks & Wildlife (DNPW) and the Barotse Royal Establishment (BRE) (the traditional stewards of the Lozi people), to manage the park.
+In 2003, African Parks entered into a management partnership for the park with the Department of National Parks & Wildlife (DNPW) and the Barotse Royal Establishment (BRE), the traditional stewards of the Lozi people.

 View Partners